State Minister

 State Ministry for National Disaster Management

-Mullah Nooruddin Turabi, one of the senior and eldest leaders of the Taliban, currently heads the State Ministry for National Disaster Management since early July 2024.
-Before assuming this position, he served as the Deputy Chairman of the Afghanistan Red Crescent Society (ARCS).
-During the 1990s, Turabi held the position of the last Minister of Justice under the Taliban's regime before surrendering to the United States following the regime's overthrow in 2001.
+During the 1990s, Turabi served as the last Minister of Justice under the Taliban regime before surrendering to U.S. forces following the regime's overthrow in 2001.
 At the time, he gained notoriety for reportedly dismissing educated bureaucrats from the Taliban administration.
-Later, after 2001, he reportedly led the Taliban’s Commission for Prisoner Affairs.
+After 2001, he is reported to have led the Taliban’s Commission for Prisoner Affairs.

 Required *